-According to the National Fire Prevention Association, electrical failures are the second leading cause of home fires.
-Electrical distribution is the third leading cause.
+According to the National Fire Protection Association, electrical failures and malfunctions are the second leading cause of home fires.
+This is why regular electrical inspections are crucial, as they help mitigate these risks and provide peace of mind for you and your family.

 When do you need a home electrical inspection?